 A Chain for Sophia Hapgood’s Necklace

 It was a pain to get a suitable one.
-Online, you get usually necklaces made of steel with a surface covered with bras.
-Unfortunately, they mostly use bras with a high copper content, so that it almost looks like rose gold.
+Online, you get usually necklaces made of steel with a surface covered with brass.
+Unfortunately, they mostly use brass with high copper content, so that it almost looks like rose gold.
 If you try to age it with vinegar, it turns red – not exactly the effect we want to achieve.

 I’ve tried a lot, I can tell you!
 It was impossible to find a chain that had the right shape, so I finally ended up with a chain that looked somehow genuine.
 Below you can see the chain before it has been treated with vinegar.

 And here you can see how the chain looked after one hour in vinegar and salt, and one night on the balcony.

 It doesn’t fit the game perfectly, but it’s definitely close enough.
 The chain makes the medallion from the Fate of Atlantis look as it if had been cleaned after lying hundreds if not thousands of years in the ocean – But not too much, of course.
 It should still look shiny 🙂

 Let’s make it screen accurate